Media portrayal of lesbians: Cinema

 In 2013, Blue Is the Warmest Colour, a French drama film revolving around a romance between two women, was released.
 It won the Palme d'Or at the Cannes Film Festival, and numerous critics deemed the film to be the best of 2013.
 The film was noted for its explicit sex scenes, with Variety critic Justin Chang writing in his review of the film that it is marked by the most explosively graphic lesbian sex scenes in recent memory".
+The film has been criticized as being made for the male-gaze made sex scenes and being directed by a heterosexual cisgender male director.

 In 2014, Pride came to the big screen as a film that followed the true story of a British LGBT group as they tried to raise money to help the efforts of the British miner's strike in 1984: the group's campaign would become known as Lesbians and Gays Support the Miners.
 The running joke within the Lesbians and Gays Support the Miners group is that the character Steph (Faye Marsay) is the one that makes up the "L" of LGSM, meaning that she is the only lesbian represented in the group - that is until the group comes across a lesbian couple (Stella (Karina Fernandez) and Zoe (Jessie Cave)) along their journey of supporting the miners and their families.